jmrah/okta-smartfhir-docs/SETUP.md

 EXPECTED_AUD_VALUE: https://yourFHIRserver.com
 ```

-### Step 7- Create the Patient Picker application in Okta (and SMART application if you don't already have one).
+### Step 7- Create the Patient Picker application in Okta
 In Okta, create a new OIDC web application (in the applications menu), using the authorization code flow only.
 Remember to assign your users to this app.
 Update the serverless.yml file with the proper details:
 ```yaml